jeremyikwuje/intro-to-blockchain/blockchain-use-cases.md

-# Blockchain use case & opportunities
+# Blockchain use cases & opportunities
 > ***Anything that can conceive of as a supply chain, blockchain can vastly improve its efficiency - it doesn’t matter if it's people, numbers, data, or money. - Ginni Rometty, CEO of IBM***

 1. The first major thing blockchain technology was used for is Bitcoin.
 Blockchain is the technology that powers Bitcoin money.
 Bitcoin itself is a blockchain network, hence the term "Bitcoin Blockchain" or "Bitcoin Network".